The following farming practices have consequences or effects on the soil;

 - BUSH BURNING

-This involves the setting of fire on the bushes to clear out the vegetation
+This involves setting fire to the bushes to clear out the vegetation

 MERITS